Long-term brand-building content

-This is a logical consequence of the crisis.
-Invest your budget on what immediately generates sales.
-However, moving forwards and the changing economics, now it is time to balance.
+This is a logical consequence of the crisis, pandemic, and cost of living crisis.
+Invest your budget in what immediately generates sales.
+However, moving forward and the changing economics, now it is time to balance.

 For more information, I kindly refer you to Les Binet and his work for the IPA.
-Boldy I am making the assumption that what goes for the overall communications from a brand, also goes for 'content'.
+Boldy, I am making the assumption that what goes for the overall communications from a brand, also goes for 'content'.
 Hence, I embrace their work and love their research.

 Copy pasted from IPA as they explain this excellently.